fgassert/responsive-app/README.md

 The Responsive App framework is built using [Jekyll](http://jekyllrb.com) which uses the [Liquid](http://liquidmarkup.org) templating engine.

-`_templates/ra.html` is the main template for the Responsive app framework.
-The files in `_includes` hold the html content for the app.

 Fork this repository, switch to the `gh-pages` branch and replace `_includes/main-content.html` with your own content.
 Go to http://{username}/github.io/responsive-app/ to see the changes!

+`_templates/ra.html` is the main template for the Responsive app framework.

+`_includes/*` holds the html content for the app.
+Edit these files.

+GitHub Pages and Jekyll will automatically compile the `gh-pages` repository into a static site located in the `_site` folder.
+The `index.html` file in the base directory tells Jekyll to use the `ra.html` template which then loads up the content in the `_includes` folder.

-### ra.js Options and methods
+ra.js Options and methods
+===

 Initialize the Responsive App framework using `ra = new ra({options})`.